Wine Tourism in Andalucía: spotlight on Málaga and Sierras de Málaga

 Gran Reserva – at least 5 years

-Wine Tourism in Málaga Province
+Wine Tourism in Ronda

 D.O.
 Málaga’s climate and unique terroir, consisting in diverse fertile soils at varying altitudes, along with its winemaking heritage, result in high-quality, varied and distinctive wines that are increasingly being recognised and appreciated in international circles.
 Combined with Málaga province’s stunning natural landscapes, it’s no wonder that the area has become a popular destination for wine tourism.